 Music Education students will have 9 credits of General Requirements and 21 credits of Concentration Requirements; all other concentrations will have 11 credits of General Requirements and 19 credits of Concentration Requirements.

-Select 2 credits of Graduate Ensemble (all concentrations except Music Education) from the following:2
+Select 2 credits of Graduate Ensemble (all concentrations except Composition and Music Education) from the following:2

 Graduate Choral Ensembles